maheshsabnis/reacfsept2020vf/readme.md

             - HTTP Async Call management that results in updating React UI State

 5. External Calls
+    - Using axios
+        - npm install --save axios
+            - Async methods
+                - get()/post()/put()/delete()
+                - returns the Promise object
+            - the client app must subscribe to the promise object.
+            - The React Class Comonent must subscribe to all external calls in 'componentDidMount()' method
+                - This will unblock the class comoponent from delayed execution of external dependnecies
+                - Since render() is already executed, any state/propes changed by    componentDidMount() will update the component
+            - If using the React Hooks aka functional component then subscribe to external calls using
+                - The 'useEffect()' hook
+                    - The combination of componentDidMount() and componentWllUnmount()
 6. Hooks of Reacts 16.8+
     - Functional Components or also implemented using fucntion expressions
     - Uses 'props' to receive data from its parent